 There are apps and programmes available, but I suggest you draw it all out first using pen and paper.
 Take photos on your phone too, so that you have a visual record.

-Also, if you only have a small outside area, consider what else you want to do there.
-Do you want to sit, eat and entertain there too.
-Will you have small children crushing everything you try to grow with their footballs.
+Also, consider what else you want to do if you only have a small outside area.
+Do you want to sit, eat and entertain there too?
+Will you have small children crushing everything you try to grow with their footballs?
+Or like me, do you have a dog who will trample over everything?

-Your plants have to co-exist with your family life, so however much you dearly want your own produce, be realistic.
+The plants from your edible garden have to co-exist with your family life, so however much you dearly want your own produce, be realistic.